Missouri Route 66

-Route 66 is a fourteen-mile (21 km) long road in southwest Missouri, USA, which had previously been U.S. Route 66 for its final six years.
-The highway begins at Interstate 44, passes through Duenweg, Duquesne, and Joplin, then crosses into Kansas becoming K-66.
+Route 66 is a fourteen-mile long road in Jasper County, Missouri.

 Route description

 Route 66 begins at the Kansas state line in Jasper County, where it continues west into that state as K-66.
 From the state line, the route heads northeast on West 7th Street, a four-lane divided highway also marked as "Historic Route 66".
 The road intersects Old Route 66, at which point it curves to the east.
 Route 66 passes through wooded areas with some development, passing through Central City.
 Farther east, the median becomes a center left-turn lane as the highway passes businesses.
 The route crosses into Joplin and intersects the southern terminus of Route P. Route 66 continues as a four-lane undivided road through commercial areas, running to the north of a Missouri and Northern Arkansas Railroad line for a time.
 The road passes a mix of homes and businesses before it heads into downtown Joplin and intersects I-44 Bus./Route 43.

 At this point, I-44 Bus. turns east to form a concurrency with Route 66.
 The two routes continue east on East 7th Street, passing through more of the downtown before coming to a bridge over the Missouri and Northern Arkansas Railroad and Kansas City Southern's Heavener Subdivision.
 The road gains a center left-turn lane and passes through residential and commercial areas, crossing the Missouri and Northern Arkansas Railroad.
 I-44 Bus./Route 66 head into an area of businesses and become a divided highway as they cross I-49 Bus.
 The roadway continues into Duquesne where it passes homes along with some commercial establishments as a five-lane road with a center left-turn lane.
 The routes leave Duquesne and pass through a mix of rural areas and development.
 I-44 Bus./Route 66 reach an interchange with the Route 249 freeway.
 Past this interchange, the road continues into Duenweg, where it narrows to two lanes and passes homes and businesses in the northern part of town.
 East of Duenweg, the two routes pass through a mix of fields and woods, intersecting the southern terminus of Route AA.
 I-44 Bus./Route 66 pass through Scotland before merging into eastbound I-44/northbound I-49/US 71 at a partial interchange.